 The Community version is free and suitable for most personal projects.

 For C++, select the option Desktop development with C++.
-Then click Install (be patient, it may take a while).
+Then click on Install (be patient, it will take a little while).

 More information about what it is and how to install Visual Studio